 4. To the last drop! - To get out the most out of any cleaner, one of the most important tips is to just use them!
-The last few drops of laundry detergent can last you for another load or you can add some water to the last of the Liquid Dish Soap to extend its life.
+The last few drops of laundry detergent can last you for another load or you can add some water to the last of the dishwashing soap to extend its life.
 More detergent does not necessarily mean “better cleaning”!
 A little bit goes a long way, so be sure you’re not wasting your detergent away!

 7. Buying refills - Part of the cost of cleaners comes from the bottling process and the cost of the actual bottle.
 Cleaning companies have started to implement refill models to reduce the cost and price of their products.
-However, if you want to go the extra mile choose a How is Plastic Damaging the Planet! ;) That way you will reduce both your expenses and 6 Sustainable Ways to Decorate Your Home!
+However, if you want to go the extra mile choose a plastic-free refill model! ;) That way you will reduce both your expenses and plastic waste!

 , there are concentrated formulas available.
 Even though these may cost more upfront, they will save you money in the long run just because of how little product you will actually need to keep your home clean.